larryhudson/11ty-blog-bliss/content/pages/about.md

 ---
-title: About
+title: Larry Hudson
 description: There are many variations of passages of Lorem Ipsum available.
-eleventyNavigation:
-  key: About
-  order: 1
+customPermalink: /index.html
 ---

 <img src="/images/Larry_366.jpg" alt="Larry smiling.
 Larry is a white man in his
 late twenties, with short brown hair, a slightly patchy beard and round glasses." class="myphoto" />

 I'm {{ siteConfig.author.name }}.
-Welcome to my blog!
+Welcome to my website!

 I'm an Australian full stack engineer based in Paris, France.